Tag Rules v4.5

--One player from a team is designated as player A and the other as player B.
+• One player from a team is designated as player A (sits on the right) and the other as player B (sits on the left).

--Each player has their own Main Deck and Extra Deck, but Side Decks are not used (as there is only one game played).
+• Each player has their own Main Deck and Extra Deck, but Side Decks are not used (only one game is played).

--The most recent Advanced Format Forbidden & Limited Lists and rules are used, with a few exceptions:
+• The most recent Advanced Format Forbidden & Limited Lists and rules are used, with a few exceptions:

 *Each player may only access the cards from their own Extra Deck.